 Just Desserts: National Pie Day (December 1), National Fritters Day (December 2), National Cookie Day (December 4), National Brownie Day (December 8), National Pastry Day (December 9) and National Cupcake Day (December 15)

 December is a month to celebrate dessert!
 With six days dedicated to pies, fritters, cookies, brownies, pastries and cupcakes, there’s an opportunity to develop a delicious campaign.
 Restaurants and bakeries should take advantage of these hashtags and trending days to reward their customers’ sweet tooth.

 These ads will work well on social media (with the hashtag), digital video and OTT, which are all visual in nature.
-Videos don’t need to be elaborate; it’s about the simple joy of delectable treats.
+Videos don’t need to be elaborate; these days are about the simple joy of delectable treats.
 Additionally, advertisers can leverage email marketing and mobile messaging to send offers to existing customers.

 Campaigns could include discounts, special holiday promotions, or buy one, get one deals.

 National Guard Birthday (December 13)

 National Guard members play essential roles in the country and deserve recognition.
 This is a great day for any military-friendly advertisers to show support.
 If they consistently offer service-related promotions, an ad can center on this and recognize the day.

-For others, it can be a designated day of special discounts or using part of revenue to donate to military nonprofits.
+For others, it can be a designated day of special discounts or donating a portion of revenue to military nonprofits.
 Consider social media, radio and digital display ads targeting military households to deploy these ad units.

 National Ugly Christmas Sweater Day (December 15)

 For this national day, advertisers can have some fun.
 Here are some ideas:

 - Create a social media campaign asking followers to show off their ugliest sweater, with the brand rewarding the winner.

 - Prompt ugly sweater wearers to visit a store and receive a discount or gift, driving more foot traffic.

 - Show off the ugly sweaters of the advertiser’s staff as a light-hearted brand awareness ad.